Invoice factoring is a form of business financing that could save you from having to take a loan from Tony Soprano.

 Sounds perfect, right?
 Naturally, non-recourse factoring comes with a couple of caveats.

 First of all, because it’s riskier, factors will charge you more for non-recourse.
 The difference could be as much as a percentage point—say 3% of the amount you’re factoring, vs. 2% if you used the recourse method.
+And if your clients have a low credit score, those invoices might not be eligible for non-recourse factoring, since they’re a higher risk.

 Second, you may still be liable.
 Every contract with a factor has its stipulations.
 It’s common for factors to only assume risk in case of bankruptcy.
 In that case, if one of your clients goes bankrupt, you’re fine.
 But if they dissolve their company and catch a flight to the Cayman Islands, you’re still on the line for the money they owe.